Distress Ink vs. Distress Oxide: Ink or Oxide, Which One Wins?

 Applications and Techniques

-Distress ink is incredibly versatile and can be used in various applications and techniques.
+Distress ink is incredibly and can be used in various applications and techniques.
 It is commonly used in cardmaking, scrapbooking, art journaling, and mixed media projects.
 Distress ink is perfect for techniques such as blending, stamping, stenciling, and embossing.
 It can be easily applied using ink blending tools, foam applicators, or directly from the ink pad.

 Distress oxide ink offers even more versatility and unique effects in different applications.
 It is commonly used for techniques such as ink blending, watercoloring, stenciling, and creating backgrounds.
 Distress oxide ink can be applied using various tools, including ink blending tools, foam applicators, brushes, and even sprayed with water for a watercolor effect.